Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

 \onecolumngrid {S\arabic{figure}} {S-\arabic{equation}}

-In this Supplementary we provide examples of different ergodic and non-ergodic states.
+In this Supplementary we provide examples of different ergodic and non-ergodic states and their characteristic measures used.
 Details of the Anderson state tail analysis, comparison of clean and disorder periodic systems with different sizes in a typical scenario.
 Moreover, for pedagogy a tight-binding derivation assuming one narrow Gaussian bump in each potential well.